 More Paleo Main Dish Ideas

-If you love this cauliflower sushi recipe, you should try these other ideas:
+If you can’t get enough of this cauliflower sushi recipe, you should also try these other ideas:

 Paleo Cauliflower Rice Sushi Rolls Recipe (Spicy Tuna Rolls):